 A former US Air Force bomber pilot and a Harvard University MBA graduate, Frederick Hill joined his father in the family business in 1947.
 He led the company's growth in real estate development, as well as its diversification into other industries.
 Mr. Hill's personal commitment to the success of the company was represented by the Hill's philosophy of business: "...as businessmen, if we can't do things that contribute to our world and help people, we have fallen short of our mission."
 He was a Director of numerous companies and foundations including the Canadian Imperial Bank of Commerce and Ethics & Public Policy Center (Washington, DC).
 In 1986, he received the Order of Canada.
 Fred Hill passed away on July 13, 2008 at 87 years of age.

 After graduating from Georgetown University (BSBA ’67), Washington, DC and the Richard Ivey School of Business program (MBA ’69) and gaining significant experience in the investment banking industry for approximately eight years, Paul J. Hill is the third generation in the Hill family to lead The Hill Companies.
 His leadership and strategic direction serves as a catalyst to diversify The Hill Companies and the employment base of the province.
 He was the driving force in structuring the 1991 transaction that led to obtaining the controlling interest in Crown Life and relocating its head office from Toronto to Regina.
 He subsequently became its Chairman.
-The Hill Companies now operate in the areas of real estate, insurance, broadcasting, oil and gas, manufacturing and technology.
+The Hill Companies now operate in the areas of real estate, insurance, media, oil and gas, and manufacturing.
 Paul’s extensive network within the North American business community facilitates his ability to aggressively seek out unique business opportunities.

 - Chairman of the Board of Regents for Athol Murray College of Notre Dame